emlid/emlid-docs/docs/reach/rs2/sensefly-ppk.md

 ###Raw data logging

-* Connect to your Reach RS2 using the ReachView App
+* Connect to your Reach RS2 using the ReachView 3 app

 ??? note "Connecting to Reach with iOS/Android device"

     * Get the app from [Google Play](https://play.google.com/store/apps/details?id=com.reachview) or [Apple Store](https://itunes.apple.com/us/app/reachview/id1295196887?mt=8)

-    * Go to Wi-Fi settings on your device
+    * Go to *Wi-Fi settings* on your device

     * Connect to Reach hotspot.
 It appears as **reach:XX:XX**

     * Enter password **emlidreach**

-    * Launch ReachView app
+    * Launch the ReachView 3 app

     * Choose Reach from the list

 ??? note "Connecting via a web browser from any device"

-	* Go to Wi-Fi settings on your device
+	* Go to *Wi-Fi settings* on your device

 	* Connect to Reach hotspot.
 It appears as **reach:XX:XX**